Get insider access

 Compared To Other Headphones

 The Audeze MM-100 are wired, open-back headphones designed for studio use and reference listening.
 Like the Audeze LCD 2 Classic/LC2C, they feature planar magnetic drivers and a rock-solid build quality.
-They also share a similar sound profile: one that lacks low-bass but features very neutral mids and a recessed treble range.
+They also share a similar sound profile: one that lacks low bass but features balanced mids and a recessed treble range.
 They're heavy on the head, even compared to other planar magnetic headphones like the HiFiMan Sundara 2020.
 That said, they're not as heavy as the closed-back Audeze Maxwell Wireless, and the manufacturer has introduced gel-filled earpads with the MM-100 that aim to offset the weight better with a comfortable seal.

 If you're looking for more headphones, check out our recommendations for the best studio headphones, the best headphones for music, and the best open-back headphones.